mostly-ai/aws-marketplace/examples/README.md

 ## Frequently Asked Questions

-**Q**: Can I change the allowed IP range after the installation?
+### Question: Can I change the allowed IP range after the installation?

-**A**: Yes, you will need to edit the helm charts and re-apply the charts for this.
+Yes.
+You can update the Helm chart configuration and then re-apply the charts to apply the new IP range.

-**Q**: I will install the platform on an AWS account, where a local network and/or VPN is already configured.
-Can I use this VPC definition instead of creating a new VPC?
+### Question: I want to install the platform on an AWS account where a local network and/or VPN is already configured.
+Can I use this VPC instead of creating a new one?

-**A**: Yes, it is possible to configure an existing VPC.
-For this, you will need to modify the terragrunt.hcl file and edit the entries `vpc_id`, `private_subnet_ids` and `public_subnet_ids` before the installation.
+Yes, you can configure the platform to use an existing VPC.
+To do this, update the `terragrunt.hcl` file with the appropriate values for `vpc_id`, `private_subnet_ids`, and `public_subnet_ids` before starting the installation.